Haroenv/holmes/README.md

 holmes({
   input: '.search input', // queryselector for the input
   find: '.results article', // queryselector for element to search in
-  placeholder: 'no results' // (optional) text to show when no results });
+  placeholder: 'no results', // (optional) text to show when no results
+  class: {
+    visible: 'visible', // (optional) class to add to matched elements
+    hidden: 'hidden' // (optional) class to add to non-matched elements }
+});
 ```